Best Practices in Copyright Compliance on Blackboard

-This page spotlights best practices in being copyright compliant when linking to Library materials within Blackboard Learn, and provides a step-by-step outline for how to properly link to articles and ebooks within Blackboard Learn.
+This page spotlights best practices in being copyright compliant when linking to Library materials within Blackboard Learn or the new Blackboard Ultra, and provides a step-by-step outline for how to properly link to articles and ebooks within Blackboard Learn.

 Best Practice #1: Link, don’t upload

 A simple way to ensure copyright compliance is to avoid uploading material to Blackboard.
 Rather than uploading a PDF of an article, provide a hyperlink—or permalink (e.g. DOI; see Best Practice #2), if available—to the article.
 Rather than uploading a PDF of a book chapter, provide a permalink to the ebook in the Library’s catalog.
 Linking to materials is not copyright infringement—you are not copying or reproducing the material.